 It is in becoming vulnerable in opening up those spaces within ourselves where we touch each other’s hearts with the humanity given to us in Christ, where we learn to bear our sisters and brothers burdens, where we learn to be encouraging, supportive, lifting up and edifying one another as we walk in fellowship, spurring each other onward in being the true followers of His ways.

 Disciples are not part of the ‘Christian Club’ where you must have things to buy your way into some elite group, or are told to give, give, give to support a churches’ commitments.
-If the Lord leads you to give to any cause, then this is whose voice you should be listening to in following as He leads you in regards to financial matters.
+If the Lord leads you to give to any cause, then this is whose voice you should be listening in regards to financial matters.

 It is not about having the proper housing, the right car, material goods, or prestige as a leader, although many profess it is, saying they have these things as God’s blessings.
 How many scriptures speak to the issue that the root of all evil is the love of money.